>

 Danny Spooner sang William Taylor on his 2013 CD Gorgeous, Game Girls.

-Iona Fyfe sang Billy Taylor in 2015 on her EP The First Sangs.
-She commented:
+Iona Fyfe sang Billy Taylor on her 2015 EP The First Sangs.
+She noted:

 A very popular song in Scots, English and Irish song Tradition.
 Otherwise known as Willie Taylor, the song theme is found in English and Irish variants.
 Billy Taylor is said to be the “music hall parody” of Bold William Taylor.
 Billy Taylor can otherwise be found in the Greig Duncan Folk Song Collection Volume 1.